Rachel York

-Rachel York (born August 7, 1971) is an American actress and singer.
-She is known for stage roles in City of Angels, The Scarlet Pimpernel, Les Misérables, Victor/Victoria, Kiss Me, Kate, Sly Fox, Dirty Rotten Scoundrels and Anything Goes.
-She also has many film and television credits, including her portrayal of Lucille Ball in the CBS biographical film Lucy.
+Rachel York (born August 7, 1968) is an American actress and singer.
+She is known for stage roles, including award winning performances in Camelot, Hello, Dolly!, Into the Woods, and Anything Goes.
+She also has performed in film and on television, including her portrayal of Lucille Ball in the 2003 television film Lucy.

 Career

 At age 19, York approached talent agent Bill Timms.
 She performed monologues from Nuts and Sophie's Choice and gave him a demo tape with songs from Evita.
 Timms signed her immediately and described her as being able to "... do anything."